 At an estimated 30 years old, Picasso has lived his three decades as a competitive stallion in an extremely harsh environment.
 Most wild stallions never reach old age.
 They either succumb to the unique tribulations of life in the wild or are killed by other stallions fighting for a mare.
 Picasso has likely been involved in hundreds of battles, has fought through winters with sub-zero temperatures, and survived scorching summers in the high desert of Colorado.
 But through it all, he has defied the odds.

 For the first part of his life, Picasso was just another horse among hundreds.
 But with time, his reputation grew.
 Tourists and wild mustang enthusiasts started spotting him from afar and taking his picture.
 According to Denver7 News, a worker from the Humane Society noticed the strong stallion during a BLM roundup in 2008.
 They described the horse’s markings as looking like a Picasso painting, and the name stuck.

 The Most Famous Wild Mustang

 From there, people started posting their own pictures of Picasso to social media.
 As more people joined Facebook and Twitter, more people fell in love with Picasso.
-Today, Picasso is a celebrity.
-He is the most famous wild mustang by far, and he has several Facebook groups dedicated to tracking his movement.
+Today, he is a celebrity.
+Picasso is the most famous wild horse by far, and he has several Facebook groups dedicated to tracking his movement.